3 ways to improve a "short term missions trip"

 Basically, the idea is this - however much local people can raise, that's the limit to which you contribute as an outsider.

-By matching what local people can raise, we never put ourselves in a position of power over them, because our contribution is equal.
+By limiting ourselves to working within what local people can raise, we never put ourselves in a position of power over them, because our contribution is equal.
 We allow them to participate in the solution, thus empowering rather than overwhelming.